wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 kernel: Killed process 6033 (java) total-vm:29930040kB, anon-rss:10625048kB, file-rss:0kB, shmem-rss:24kB
 ```

 **Solution**: Make sure that the value of `-Xmx` parameter does not exceed the amount of the available RAM (there is enough RAM for the needs of the OS).
 If the value of `-Xmx` parameter exceeds the available RAM, you can reduce the value of `-Xmx` parameter.
 [How to change the value of `-Xmx` parameter](#how-to-setup-xmx-parameter).
 You can also disable other heavy processes consuming the RAM and/or increase the amount of RAM by [adding swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).
+The value of `-Xmx` parameter must be not more than 3/4 of the available memory if the swap is enabled.

 If the provided solutions do not help, send to Waves team the fragments of the involved logs and the fragment of `waves.log` with the records before the node crashed.

 ## `How to setup -Xmx parameter?`

-**Answer**: You can setup `-Xmx` parameter of your node either in `application.ini` file (DEB node) or by entering the `-Xmx` parameter in the command line starting the node (jar node).
+**Answer**: You can set `-J-Xmx` parameter of your node either in `application.ini` file (DEB node) or by adding the `-Xmx` parameter in the command line starting the node (jar node).
 Use the following command (replace {*} with actual file name):

 ```bash
 java -Xmx2g -jar {*}.jar {*}.conf
 ```

 **Note**: Ubuntu Server version 18.04/20.04 should have at least 512MB of RAM for the needs of OS.
 If your total RAM is less than 2GB, you can expand it by [adding swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).

+For example, if you want to dedicate 4 gigabytes to your DEB node, open `application.ini` file (MainNet DEB node path: `/etc/waves/application.ini`), find `-J-Xmx**` parameter and change it to `-J-Xmx4g`.

 ## Other Issues